 The cap will float while the bell remains balanced on the popsicle stick.

-Immediately after adding the water you will notice the water starts dripping out of the bottom of the cup and into the jar.
+Immediately after adding the water you will notice the water starts dripping out of the bottom of the cup and into the jar and the water level will start going down.
 When the water drains outs, the bell will be pulled into the cup.
 The sound of the bell is your alarm.

 There is so much learning in this one little activity!
 Plus I love how we can scale it up from this very simple design to more complex projects that will appeal to middle graders.
 Here are a few tips and ideas to inspire your water clock projects.